JaredBen28/PittBestNeighborhood/README.md

 Team Panthers

-Project by Jackson Lustina, Jared
+Project by Jackson Lustina, Jared ，AoxueDing

 The resourses we used were: